Peeyushmeher/cleanswift/web-dashboard/CREATE_TEST_DETAILER.md

 ## Quick Setup: Test Detailer Login

+### Pre-Seeded QA Detailer (Already Created)

+For convenience, a throwaway QA detailer account has already been created in Supabase.
+Use this when you just need to log in quickly without running any SQL:

+- **Email:** `test-detailer@cleanswift.dev`
+- **Password:** `TestDetailer123!`
+- **Role:** `detailer`
+- **Detailer ID:** Stored automatically (solo / no organization)

+> This account is meant for local/demo testing only.
+You can always reset the password by running the SQL snippet in this file (Step 2) or via Supabase Auth → Users.

+If you prefer to create your own detailer user, follow the steps below.

 ### Option 1: Create New Test Detailer Account (Recommended)

 **Step 1: Create Auth User via Supabase Dashboard**